Mayron/Demo-NotificationService/README.md

 When adding MediatR to ASP.Net Core's default IoC container, it might be possible to tweak how INotificationHandlers are registered to fix this issue.

+Link to the submitted issue on the MediatR repository: https://github.com/jbogard/MediatR/issues/948

 # Bug Description
 The following test demonstrates the failure caused by the bug: https://github.com/Mayron/Demo-NotificationService/blob/master/NotificationService.IntegrationTests/UsersApiIntegrationTests.cs#L43